cgs-earth/pygeoapi-plugins/README.md

 - `data`: The path to the data file used by the wrapped provider (GeoJSON Provider in this case).
 - `id_field`: The field that serves as the unique identifier for features in the data.
 - `sparql_provider`: The name of the provider that will handle the SPARQL query results (GeoJSON Provider in this case).
-- `sparql_endpoint`: The SPARQL endpoint URL to query for data.
+- `sparql_query`: The SPARQL object holding the content of the SPARQL query.
-- `sparql_subject`: The SPARQL variable representing the subject URI in the query.
+  - `endpoint`: The SPARQL variable representing the graph IRI in the query.
+  - `bind`:
+    - `name`: Field in the wrapped properties block to query the graph with
+    - `variable`:  The SPARQL variable used for querying (e.g., ?subject).
+          prefixes:
+  - `prefixes`: Optional dictionary defining the prefixes used in the SPARQL query.
+  - `where`: A list of mappings that define the WHERE clause of the SPARQL query.
+Each mapping includes:
+    - `subject`: The subject of the triple pattern.
+    - `predicate`: The predicate of the triple pattern.
+    - `object`: The object of the triple pattern.
-- `sparql_predicates`: A mapping of attribute names to SPARQL predicates.
-These predicates will be used to query specific attributes in the SPARQL data source.
+  - `filter`: A list of SPARQL filter expressions to apply to the results.

 ### GeoPandas